wepr/dwc/README.md

 #### Clear blockchain and other data

-To remove Soldo data, press [Win+R] key, type %APPDATA%, and delete sld folder if you have one.
+To remove DarwinCoin data, press [Win+R] key, type %APPDATA%, and delete sld folder if you have one.

 ## Linux Users

-### Building Soldo
+### Building DarwinCoin

 Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.56 or later.